adam-paz/adam-paz.github.io/testWorkshop/LabGuide200.md

 Updated: May 13th 2019

-# Lab 200: Configuring Our DevCS
+# Lab 200: Configuring Your DevCS

 ## Introduction
  In this lab we will be configuring our DevCS environment to have the repositories we need.
 A